Sydney cityscape and harbour representing Australian property investment

 Gross Rental Yield

-The big-picture view — annual rent ÷ property value.
-Great for quick comparisons between properties, but it doesn't account for the real costs of ownership.
+Calculation = Annual rent ÷ Property value.
+Great for quick comparison but it doesn't account for real ownership costs.

 Net Rental Yield